Metrosideros operculata

 Metrosideros operculata is a species of flowering plant in the family Myrtaceae.
 It is endemic to New Caledonia.
-It usually grows as a shrub to 3 metres in height, or rarely as a small tree to 10 metres.
+It usually grows as a shrub to 3 m in height, or rarely as a small tree to 10 m.
 Stems are square in section and covered with silky hairs.
 The stiff, pointed leaves have a slightly revolute margin and are linear to elliptic in shape.
 They are 12 to 40 mm long and 3 to 10 mm wide.
 White, pink or red flowers with 3 petals and between 50 and 120 stamens are produced in axillary inflorescences.